umarhassan-mitodl/15.667-spring-2001/content/pages/readings.md

 These readings discuss how conflicts begin and develop and how they can be handled at the lowest possible level. _The Rowe paper is essential for the second Perceived Injurious Experience (PIE) Little Paper_.
 NB: usually half the class hates the Felstiner, Abel & Sarat article.
 If you are in that half, please skim it anyway?
 It is a well-known classic and the article may grow on you if you become interested in dispute prevention at home or at work or if you find yourself dealing with difficult conflicts.

-If as a manager you will be handling personnel complaints of any kind, skim the {{% resource_link "d720bbe7-17d5-43e2-93e5-ce86cbb847ad" "_MIT_ _Guide to Dealing with Harassment_" %}} which describes a _systems approach_ to complaint-handling with respect to one broad class of workplace issues.
+If as a manager you will be handling personnel complaints of any kind, skim the [_MIT_ _Guide to Dealing with Harassment_](http://web.mit.edu/communications/hg/) which describes a _systems approach_ to complaint-handling with respect to one broad class of workplace issues.
 See especially the "Quick Guide," chapter 3.
 {{< tdclose >}}

 {{< trclose >}}